ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   the Message should not be bundled with other
   Message into the same transmission by the underlying Protocol Stack.

+* Send Bitrate:
+  This numeric property in Bytes per second specifies at what bitrate the application wishes the Message to be sent.
+A transport supporting this feature will not exceed the requested Send Bitrate even if flow-control and congestion control allow higher bitrates.
+This helps to avid bursty traffic pattern on busy video streaming servers.

 # Sample API definition in Go {#appendix-api-sketch}